firefreet/templateEngine/README.md

 Command line application for creating a web page on the fly that displays basic information about a software development team.
 Includes high level information about each member such as Name, Email Address, Employee ID, Role, and Role specific info.

+When run, the user is asked to input a the above details about each person on the team.

 ...as per common user story format...

 ```